Jeremy de León: International career

 At the youth level de León represented Puerto Rico in 2022 CONCACAF U-20 Championship qualifying.
 He scored two goals against Bermuda in the final Group Stage match, an eventual victory which saw Puerto Rico qualify for the final tournament.
 The same year he was named to Puerto Rico's squad for the 2022 UNCAF U-19 Tournament in Belize.
 He went on to score two goals in a 3–3 draw with Panama.

 De León received his first call-up to the senior national team in summer 2022 for 2022–23 CONCACAF Nations League C matches.

 De León made his debut for the senior national team on 6 June 2024 in a World Cup qualifier against El Salvador at the Estadio Cuscatlán.
 He started the game and played 81 minutes as the match ended in a scoreless draw.
 In his next game 5 days later against Anguilla, de León scored twice and assisted a goal as Puerto Rico won 8–0.

 Personal life

 De León is the second cousin of Chilean international footballer Arturo Vidal via his mother.
-Pundits have often tipped him as the "Puerto Rican Messi" due to his ability to run with the ball for long distances and finish goals with a high accuracy rate.